 Businesses are utilizing an increasing number of systems for marketing, sales, and operations, leading to consumer data being spread across platforms.
 In order to meet CCPA requirements, businesses need to determine where personal information lives and ensure that access and deletion requests can be fulfilled across systems.
 One solution is to map data across the entire business and identify where personal information is stored.
 However mapping data and processing requests can be a challenge with employees working remote.

-With employees working on home networks, they may lack access to specific systems that are required to fulfill data subject requests.
-Chris Niggel of Okta, the leader in identity access management said “Security folks like to say that “the most secure system is the one nobody can use.”
-But that just means employees will use a different, less secure system.” in a recent webinar, pointing out one of the many risks that comes with restricted access during remote work.
+Employees working on home networks may lack access to specific systems that are required to fulfill data subject requests.
+Chris Niggel of Okta, the leader in identity access management said “Security folks like to say that ‘the most secure system is the one nobody can use.’
+But that just means employees will use a different, less secure system,” in a recent webinar, pointing out one of the many risks that comes with restricted access during remote work.

 Security on Home Networks

 “Endpoint security is much more difficult when people work from home,” explained Paul Bischoff, privacy advocate with Comparitech, in an email interview.
-“Staff aren’t only working from their personal devices, but on their home networks.
-That makes it much more challenging to ensure that every device and connection is properly protected and that staff are following proper operational security procedures.”
+“Staff aren’t only working from their personal device, but on their home networks.
+That makes it much more challenging to ensure that every device and connection is properly protected and that staff is following proper operational security procedures.”

 Organizations are more susceptible to data security issues such as data leaks, malware, and phishing, Bischoff added.
 “The risk of phishing is far greater when staff can’t meet face to face to verify each other’s requests for information, data, and money.”

 The people you live with also put your company at risk of data privacy compliance violations.